ocelotconsulting/ocelotconsulting.github.io/_posts/2019-02-21-react-enzyme-testing.md

 even after minor changes.

 Jest [snapshots](https://jestjs.io/docs/en/snapshot-testing) fit this role perfectly.
-For example, in the `binds to fields` test above suppose we decide to add the class `input-field` to each input element.
+For example, in the `'binds to fields'` test above suppose we decide to add the class `input-field` to each input element.
 The test will start to fail and we have to write some code to maintain it, even if `input-field` is a purely cosmetic change that we don't feel provides any value in testing.